opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 addresses defined in the [netcfg.json](netcfg.json) and using `myStationMac` as the target MAC address.

-The component is currently disabled, you will need to enable it in the next steps.
+The component is currently disabled; you will need to enable it in the next steps.
 But first, let's focus on the P4 program.

 ## Exercise steps